haoel/downsampling/README.md

 - Largest triangle one bucket (LTOB)
 - Largest triangle dynamic (LTD)

-You can file all of the implmentation under `src/downsampling` directory.
+You can find all of these implmentation under `src/downsampling` directory.

 Following the below instuction to compile and run this repo.